wp-plugins/post-index/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Please define your custom fields and custom titles in the settings page
 1. Place `[post_index]` or `[post_index category='CategoryName']` in your page or post to display the index

+== Screenshots ==

+1. A sample page containing the shortcode [post-index].
+2. The tag in the page editor.
+3. The post editor and the new custom fields.
+4. Settings page to adjust the configuration of the plugin.

 == Frequently Asked Questions ==